eyulf/alexgardner.id.au/_posts/2021-11-06-aws-certified-sysops-administrator-associate.md

 {% include blog_image.html image="aws-soa" format="png" alt="AWS Certified SysOps Administrator - Associate" %}

-On {{ page.date | date_to_long_string }}, I passed the [AWS Certified SysOps Administrator - Associate][aws-soa-exam] exam, and am now an [AWS Certified SysOps Administrator - Associate][aws-soa-cert].
+On {{ page.date | date_to_long_string }}, I passed the [AWS Certified SysOps Administrator - Associate (SOA-C02)][aws-soa-exam] exam, and am now an [AWS Certified SysOps Administrator - Associate][aws-soa-cert].
 I have been working towards the DevOps Professional Certification and this is the first concrete step in this process.

 As with my [last exam][aws-sap], in terms of formal study, my primary material of choice for the exam was the training course by [Adrian Cantrill][cantrill], supplemented with labs from [Tutorials Dojo][tutorialsdojo].
 The specific study resources used were: